 Shipping from the State of Kansas to Florida

-In 1954, it became a battleground of the civil rights movement when the landmark Brown v.
-Board of Education of Topeka case was decided in the Supreme Court, ending the doctrine of “separate but equal” in public schools.
-Kansas is also known for its contributions to jazz music, barbecue.
+In 1954, Kansas became a battleground of the civil rights movement when the pivotal Brown v.
+Board of Education of Topeka case was decided in the Supreme Court.
+This resulted in the abolishment of the “separate but equal” doctrine in public schools.
+Kansas is also known for its contributions to jazz music and barbecue.

 Shipping to the State of Kansas to Florida